Making Sense of School Climate Survey Results

 - Emotional Self Regulation: Techniques for Teaching – CPI’s Tauna Davis interviewed Zones of Regulation® creator Leah Kuypers about guiding students in learning emotional self regulation—and the benefits that educators experience from this process as well.
 In addition to the free on-demand interview, you’ll find links to a nice bundle of tools for implementing self regulation in your school.

 - Case Study – How School District U-46 Reduced Assaults by 90% - you’ll get clear insights into how one school district’s decision to implement CPI training reduced incidents of violence by 90%, lowered out-of-school suspensions by 75% over five years, and has improved student outcomes in grades and graduation rates.
-And you can review even more case studies on our results page—there’s too many to list in one blog post!
+And you can review even more case studies.

 - Restraint Reduction With CPI and PBIS – Certified Instructors and long-time behavior learning assistance teachers Doug Johnson and Jennifer Taylor take an in-depth look at how CPI training, infused with PBIS strategies, can significantly reduce the use of restraint in your school.